JunjieLeiCoe/causal_inferences_s2020/session2/assognment2_Junjie.md

    simulation_results =  pd.DataFrame([get_simulation_results(**params) for params in parameter_grid])
    ```

    ---

-   and the code for plot & plot
+   and the code for plot & plot shows that 50/50 still the best in this circumstance;

    ```python
    plt.plot(simulation_results['share_treatment'], simulation_results['p_reject'])